-- Activity 1: Provide cash- and/or food-based transfers to refugees living in official camps.
+44. Activity 1: Provide cash- and/or food-based transfers to refugees living in official camps.
 Unconditional transfers will meet the basic food and nutrition needs of vulnerable populations.
 Supplementary feeding for targeted populations will address moderate acute malnutrition (MAM) and prevent stunting and micronutrient deficiencies.
 Food and cash-based transfers will be complemented with gender equality and nutrition-sensitive social and behaviour change communication (SBCC), particularly in conjunction with CBTs, to increase consumption of nutrient-dense foods.
-Lessons learned will be shared with the Government for social protection programming (activity modality: and disaster response category 1; food/CBT/capacity strengthening). - 45.
-Activity 2: Provide evidence for the Government and engage in policy dialogue.
-WFP and UNHCR will continue to support the Government and partners in joint assessment missions to determine the status of refugees, assessments of nutrition, protection and food security and participatory gender analyses, supporting the Comprehensive Refugee Response Framework (activity category 9; modality: capacity strengthening).
+Lessons learned will be shared with the Government for social protection and disaster response programming (activity category 1; modality: food/CBT/capacity strengthening).